Women's History Month

 This book is a transnational analysis of women and gender in Italy’s world-wide migration.
 This book challenged the stereotype of Italian Immigrant women being silent and submissive and by using the international and internationalist perspectives, feminist labour history, women’s history, and Italian migration history to provide a women-centred, gendered analysis of Italian workers.

-Contributed chapter by Dr. Graham Board, Associate Professor, Department of History.
-(Chapter 6- Shopping to win the War: Female Consumers and Canada’s Home Front.)
+Contributed chapter by Dr. Graham Broad, Associate Professor, Department of History

-Ground-breaking collection of essays that examines the ways in which gender and other identities intersected to shape the experiences of female Canadians and Newfoundlanders during the war.
+This ground-breaking collection of essays explores the ways in which gender and other identities intersected to shape the experiences of female Canadians and Newfoundlanders during the war.

 Recommendations from King's Library